eyedeekay/I2P-Easy-Install-the-Movie/README.md

 has access to 2GB of RAM and 1 virtual CPU.
 On any realistic hardware within the past 15 or so years it will be noticably faster.

+The I2P Easy-Install bundle is still beta software.

  - 5 Seconds in: Installer starts
  - 35 Seconds in: Installer completes
  - 1 Minute 20 Seconds in: I2P router is configured and starts up